 - 1. The Board will consider in public session the Inspector General's, or the outside counsel's, written public summary report of findings of fact.
 The Ethics Officer will attend the session to provide guidance.
 The Board may request further investigation by the Inspector General or outside counsel. - 2.
 The Board will make a written determination in the form of a Board resolution of whether a violation has occurred, and if so, the appropriate sanction.
 The standard for finding an ethics violation is whether the evidence shows that it is more likely than not that the affected Board Member violated this Code.
+The affected Board Member and any other conflicted Board Member may not Participate in the Board's consideration of the determination.
 The determination will be maintained by the Board Secretary and be made publicly available.